learn-co-curriculum/swift-collection-types/README.md

 ### Generic Collections

-Since Swift is a strongly-typed language, its collection types are also "typed", meaning that they are given knowledge regarding their contents.
+Since Swift is a strongly-typed language, its collection types are also "typed", meaning that they have knowledge regarding their contents.
 Apple notes in the [*Collection Types* chapter](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/CollectionTypes.html#//apple_ref/doc/uid/TP40014097-CH8-ID105) that its `Array`, `Set`, and `Dictionary` types "are implemented as *generic collections*."

-Uses of the keywords `T`, `Element`, and `Item` denote a *generic*.
-There is no meaningful distinction between the terms and you will see all three of them in various documents, both from Apple and from answers and blogs written by outside developers.

 We'll discuss generics in further detail in upcoming lessons.
-The effect of this is that the compiler knows the types that each individual instance of a collection contains, but otherwise the collection types themselves work in exactly the same ways whether they are told that they hold `Int`s, or `String`s, or anything else.
+The effect of this is that the compiler knows the types that each individual instance of a collection contains — Swift arrays, for instance, are specifically "arrays of `Int`s", or "arrays of `String`s", and it is an error to mismatch types of the elements.
+This is in contrast to the `NS` classes, which can hold any type of object.

 ### `let` versus `var`

 Collections declared using `let` are *immutable* and cannot be altered at all after they are initialized.
 If you wish to make a collection *mutable*, declare it with `var`.
 Apple recommends declaring collections with `let` as a default until you encounter the need to alter its contents, claiming that `let` allows the compiler to streamline performance if the collection never needs to be altered.

-### Pass-by-value

-Swift's collections types are passed by *value* and not by *reference*.
-When a collection instance is assigned to another collection instance, a copy of the instance is generated and assigned to the new instance.
-The effect of this is important to understand: **changes made to a collection after it is passed are not reflected in the state of the original collection.**

-This is true both for local instances and instances passed into functions and methods via arguments. *If you wish to preserve the mutated state of an instance that is passed-by-value, you have to assign the mutated version back to the original instance.*

 ## `Array`